 However, like most things dealing with death, the answer isn’t always black and white.
 There are some instances when you should publish a death notice or obituary.
 In addition, a death certificate is legally required by the state.
 A death certificate is a type of medical record indicating someone died that’s used by state record offices.

 Knowing what to do when someone dies helps you prepare for the inevitable.
 In this guide, we’ll break down the requirements for obituaries, death notices, and other legal ways to share the news of someone’s death.
+For more help with post-loss tasks and challenges, check out our post-loss checklist.

 Share your final wishes, just in case.